Blackjacx/ConferenceCalendar/README.md

 The details of each conference are stored in a [JSON file](https://github.com/Blackjacx/ConferenceCalendar/blob/main/resources/data.json).

-This data is converted to a markdown file using a [shell script](https://github.com/Blackjacx/ConferenceCalendar/blob/main/source/gen-markdown.sh) which is currently executed manually before deployment.
+This data is converted to a markdown file using a [Swift script](https://github.com/Blackjacx/ConferenceCalendar/blob/main/source/gen-markdown.swift) which is currently executed manually before deployment.

 When changes are pushed to the `main` branch, [GitHub Actions](https://github.com/Blackjacx/ConferenceCalendar/actions) deploys this markdown file to [GitHub Pages](https://blackjacx.github.io/ConferenceCalendar).